endojs/endo/packages/daemon/daemon-docs.md

 ### `start`

-- initializes setup of the initial process for creating Endo applications, and communicating across which Endo applications can be created within. communicate.
-- this includes establishing an ipc channel which Endo applications can use to establish a connection `makeEndoClient` to create a new connection.
+- Initializes setup of the initial process for creating Endo applications and communicating across existing Endo applications.
+This includes establishing an ipc channel which Endo applications can use to establish a connection `makeEndoClient` to create a new connection.
-- The powers accessible within this new context are:

-  - `crypto`
-  - `net`
-  - `fs`
-  - `path`
-  - `popen`
-  - `url`

-- takes one argument, `locator`.
-If nothing is passed in, this defaults to [`defaultLocator`](#defaultlocator).
+### `makeEndoClient`

+- Used to spin up a new application within the context of an Endo daemon.
+- The processess created with `makeEndoClient` come pre-assembled with the ability to communicate over CapTP using Node.js-based messages.
+- Utilizes the global `net` package to create a socket connection for an Endo process. (`net.connect(sockPath)`)

 ### `terminate`